 Generate your encrypted key in Cloud Backup

-Rackspace will never know your unencrypted (or clear text) passphrase.
-Your passphrase is encrypted using public/private key pairs.
-This is the SSL web security standard for transmitting data over secure connections.
+Rackspace never knows your unencrypted (or clear text) passphrase.
+Your passphrase is encrypted by using public and private key pairs, which is the Secure Socket Layer (SSL) web security standard for transmitting data over secure connections.
 Only your encrypted passphrase is sent to Rackspace.
-All communication between your computer and Rackspace servers for Cloud Backup is done over SSL, meaning that no one can intercept and read your messages.
-You can, however, encrypt your passphrase yourself by using the public/private key for your system.
+All communication between your computer and Rackspace servers for Cloud Backup is done over SSL, so no one can intercept and read your messages.
+You can, however, encrypt your passphrase yourself by using the public and private keys for your system.
 This method bypasses Rackspace’s client-side encryption library.

 Encrypt your passphrase by using the following script: